X (Mega Man): Development and designs

 Capcom's Ryuji Higurashi designed X for the spin-off Command Mission due to criticism of the original work looking too simple.

 Hitoshi Ariga designed X's secret "Ultimate Armor" (アルティメットアーマー, Arutimetto Āmā) for the fourth title of the game, available only after inputting a cheat code, and for a corresponding Japanese Bandai action figure under the term "Mega Armor".
 He was given four days to complete the design, and after finishing the design for the in-game parts, his supervisor told him to start over.
 After tinkering with the X3 Mega Armor parts, he noticed that attaching them in specific ways made them look like an airplane, which gave him the ideas he needed to complete the project, resulting in a special technique called Nova Strike (ノヴァ・ストライク, Nova Sutoraiku) where X dashes like a plane.
 Ariga recalled creating the armor as a difficult yet fun task, and he revealed that Zero was intended to have a similar set of armor which did not get released at the time.
 Artist Ryuji Higurashi designed X's new Falcon Armor (ファルコンアーマー, Farukon Āmā) for X5, wanting it to resemble a bird with a beak-shaped chest piece, wings coming out of the back, and a talon-like arm cannon.
 Suetsugu designed the Gaea Armor, which was meant to resemble Sanagiman from the Inazuman manga series.
 In Mega Man X6, Suetsugu aimed to make the Blade and Shadow Armors look stylish.
 Another armor based on the Ultimate's design was made for X to wear in Mega Man X Legacy Collections "X Challenges" mode.
 The three main characters were revised for Mega Man X8 as Yoshikawa wanted to give them more unique features to contrast their personalities.

-For Mega Man X: Command Mission, Capcom felt rgart X looked too simple and wanted to alter his design.
+For Mega Man X: Command Mission, Capcom felt that X looked too simple and wanted to alter his design.
 Higurashi was originally skeptical about the changes requested, but assistant producer Tatsuya Kitabayashi came to favor the reworked design, as it reflected how X had matured after facing several hardships.
 The staff noted X's overall characterization as conflicted, having a pacifist nature while also killing enemies.
 As a result, they decided to make a strong yet kind character in order to appeal to fans, turning him "into a full-fledged hero".
 Based on his points of view from the original Mega Man X, Higurashi wanted fans to see X and Zero as dark archetypes of heroes rather than typical ones.
 Nevertheless, the developers were afraid of a negative backlash if the fans found X and Zero to be too different from their original personas.
 The character redesign involved a "beam scarf" that could be produced whenever X performed a dash.
 By the time the remake was made, the team decided to stick to Suetsugu's style rather than Yoshikawa's revision from Mega Man X8.